-After spending our summer vacation in Tennessee, I wanted to share what you need to know about Wilderness at the Smokies.
-We were so excited to spend 4 nights and 5 days at the Wilderness at the Smokies Resort & Water Park, located in Sevierville, Tennessee.
+After our memorable summer getaway in Tennessee, I couldn’t wait to share all the essential details about what you need to know about the Wilderness at the Smokies.
+Our excitement soared as we embarked on a delightful 4-night, 5-day adventure at the Wilderness at the Smokies Resort & Water Park in beautiful Sevierville, Tennessee.

 Disclaimer: My stay at Wilderness of the Smokies and tickets to Soaky Mountain were comped but all of my opinions on the blog are my own.

-We stayed in a one-bedroom deluxe condo suite at the River Lodge, which is connected to both the Wild WaterDome Indoor Park and the Lake Wilderness Outdoor Park.
+During our incredible stay at Wilderness at the Smokies, we were fortunate to experience the utmost comfort in a spacious one-bedroom deluxe condo suite at the River Lodge.
+This conveniently connected accommodation offered seamless access to both the Wild WaterDome Indoor Park and the thrilling Lake Wilderness Outdoor Park.

 It was nice to cook some meals ourselves in our room, and great if you are trying to stay on budget.
 Sometimes you can get tired of eating out, and it is nice to have some home cooked meals while on vacation.